 The Main Building houses the new Ellis Island Immigration Museum, in which many of the rooms have been restored to the way they appeared during the island’s peak years.
 Since 1990, some 30 million visitors have visited Ellis Island to trace the steps of their ancestors.

 Meanwhile, immigration into the United States continues, mostly by land routes through Canada and Mexico.
-Illegal immigration becomes a constant source of political debate throughout the 1980s and 1990s.
+Illegal immigration becomes a source of political debate throughout the 1980s and 1990s.
 More than 3 million aliens receive amnesty through the Immigration Reform Act in 1986, but an economic recession in the early 1990s is accompanied by a resurgence of anti-immigrant feeling.

-The policies put into effect by the Immigration Act of 1965 have greatly changed the face of the American population by the end of the 20th century.
+The policies put into effect by the Immigration and Naturalization Act of 1965 have greatly changed the face of the American population by the end of the 20th century.
 Whereas in the 1950s, more than half of all immigrants were Europeans and just 6 percent were Asians, by the 1990s only 16 percent are Europeans and 31 percent are Asians, and the percentages of Latino and African immigrants also jump significantly.

 Between 1965 and 2000, the highest number of immigrants (4.3 million) to the U.S. comes from Mexico; 1.4 million are from the Philippines.
 Korea, the Dominican Republic, India, Cuba and Vietnam are also leading sources of immigrants, each sending between 700,000 and 800,000 over this period.